 No rehearsal was needed on this occasion.

 I gave it a volume boost in post production and decided to edit it down because I talked a bit too much.
-(But better to have it and not need it then need it and not have it!)

 Local Business Services Intro